-Positioned perfectly between Mt Buffalo National Park, Alpine National Park, and Mt Hotham, Bright is the focal point for so much outdoors action — from hiking, camping and cycling to 4WDing and canoeing/kayaking.
+Positioned perfectly between Mt Buffalo National Park, Alpine National Park and Mt Hotham, Bright is the focal point for so much outdoors action – from hiking, camping and cycling to 4WDing and kayaking.
 Also, unlike most small towns, Bright has lots of amenities and is packed with plenty of cafes, restaurants, pubs, and even a brewery.
 You’ll find a couple of cycling stores and outdoors stores catering for winter and summer activities.
-Here’s some detail on the oodles of outdoor fun to be had in Bright and it’s surrounds.
+Here’s the lowdown on the oodles of outdoor fun to be had in Bright and its surrounding.

 Road Cycling – Bright’s Steep Alright

 If you’re into road cycling, you’ll enjoy Bright.
 If you’re one of those crazy cyclists that love climbing, you’ll love Bright.
 Bright is perfectly nestled in between the Victorian Alps and snow resorts.
-There is no shortage of long and tough climbs to get you over those 9-5 blues.
+There’s no shortage of long and tough climbs to get you over those 9-5 blues.

 In saying that, the road to Buckland is generally flat and takes you through beautiful farmland.
 Keep your eyes out for apple trees growing on the side of the road for a delicious snack.
 This ride is perfect for a leg stretcher and is a great way to get to know the area.

 Falls Creek via Tawonga Gap and Mt Beauty

 Elevation gain: 2,815m elevation